Masterminds/stability/index.md

 But it's important to note that Stability Markers are intended to be as much an indication of project involvement as actual releases.
-Sometimes projects become unmaintained merely because the maintainers no longer have time.
+Sometimes projects become unsupported merely because the maintainers no longer have time.

 ## Star Us!